NLnetLabs/rpki-doc/source/krill/multi-user/customization.rst

   - Being a member of a team grants access to the CAs that the team works with.

-The example works by defining the team names in the policy file (as there is no way to define something new that is independent of Users in the config file, you can only add new attributes or claim mappings, not non-user related properties).
+The example works by defining the team names in the policy file.
 Each team is given a name and a list of CAs it works with.
 Krill is then extended to understand two new user attributes:

   - `team` - which team a user belongs to
   - `teamrole` - which role the user has in the team